-If you would like to receive this publication in an alternative format, please telephone the DELWP Customer Service Centre on 136186, email energy.upgrades@delwp.vic.gov.au or via the National Relay Service on 133 677 www.relayservice.com.au.
-This document is also available on the internet at https://www.energy.vic.gov.au/energy-efficiency/victorian-energy-upgrades
+To receive this document in an alternative format, phone the Customer Service Centre on 136 186, email customer.service@deeca.vic.gov.au, or contact National Relay Service on 133 677.
+Available at DEECA website (www.deeca.vic.gov.au).